The Best Lantern For Camping and Power Outages

 Size also contributes to how easy it is to use.
-For example, a large heavy model like the Coleman Northstar can be very difficult to use in a smaller tent or at your bedside table due to its large footprint and weight.
-A small model is easier to use and more effective in a tent than out in the open trying to illuminate your cooking area.
+For example, a large heavy model like the Coleman Northstar can be tough to use in a smaller tent or at your bedside table due to its large footprint and weight.
+A small model is easier to use and more useful in a tent than out in the open trying to illuminate your cooking area.
 We rated them based on their intended use.

 Two of the products we tested are waterproof: The Siege and the MPOWERD Luci light.
 They also both float.

-A model with only an on/off switch and a handle will get the job done, but it really decreases its versatility.
+A model with only an on/off switch and a handle will get the job done, but it decreases its versatility.
 We would score such a design such rather low in the features category.
 Some of the products tested had minimal features, while others had many unique components that set them apart and made them much easier to use.
-We rated them based on how many features they had, and if they really improved the overall quality of the product.
+We rated them based on how many features they had, and if they improved the overall quality of the product.
 The Goal Zero Lighthouse had cool feature of being able to charge a smartphone.
 The Black Diamond models had features that we found to be simple yet practical.
-Some of these included the sliding globe that covered the on/off button, the awesome dimming feature, great hooks for hanging and flexible legs for improved stability on uneven terrain.
-Lower scores were given to models with features that were unnecessary, while the ones with practical and useful features received the higher scores.
+Some of these included the sliding globe that covered the on/off button, the awesome dimming function, great hooks for hanging and flexible legs for improved stability on uneven terrain.
+We gave lower scores to models with features that were unnecessary, while the ones with practical and useful features received the higher scores.

 We loved how the Streamlight The Siege is waterproof and floats.